-Three additional Ugaritic texts will be examined as well at this preliminary stage: the fragmentary KTU 1.1, the few remnants of which indicate a close similarity to KTU 1.10, although it may be that it is an additional version (some think it can be inserted into the missing lines in the third column of KTU 1.10); KTU 1.93, of which only the beginning is extant, containing a dialogue between Baal and the cow but not in a sexual context (for attempt to establish the text’s genre, see…); and KTU 1.12, which mentions “the maid of the Moon-god” and her difficulties in pregnancy, which may, as stated above, indicate a familiarity with the Mesopotamian historiola, which calls the cow experiencing difficulty in giving birth by the same name, “the maid of the Moon-god.”
-Aside from the Ugaritic sources, use will be made as necessary of the contemporary Egyptian sources, in which the influence of the Levant is evident (such as pLeiden I 343 + I 345 and pChester Beatty VII vs. 1.5-2.4 and their parallels), and biblical sources that share a common tradition with the Ugaritic sources, wherever they dealt with the relevant topics.
+Three additional Ugaritic texts will be examined at this preliminary stage: the fragmentary KTU 1.1, the few remnants of which indicate a close similarity to KTU 1.10, suggesting it might be another version of KTU 1.10 (alternatively, some argue that it fits the missing lines in the third column of KTU 1.10; cf. Walls 1992: 134-139; Wyatt 2002: 161); KTU 1.93, of which only the beginning is extant, containing a dialogue between Baal and a heifer without sexual context (for attempt to establish the text’s genre, see Caquot 1979; de Moor 1979: 648-649; Margalit 1984; Dijkstra 1986; Mazzini 2004); and KTU 1.12, which refers to the Maid of the Moon God (ˀamt Yrḫ) and her difficulties in pregnancy.
+This work, as stated above, may indicate a familiarity with the Mesopotamian historiola, which calls the heifer experiencing difficulty in giving birth by the same epithet, “the maid of the moon god” (amat Sîn).
+Aside from the Ugaritic sources, use will be made of the contemporary Egyptian sources, in which the Levantine influence is evident (such as the aforementioned pLeiden I 343 + I 345 and pChester Beatty VII v.
+1.5-2.4 and their parallels), and biblical sources that share common motifs with the Ugaritic sources.

-In the absence of prior research dealing with the story of Baal’s love for the cow, this preliminary part of the project is necessary to gain familiarity with the characteristics of the story at Ugarit, but in order to examine its possible sources and unique development, one must consult texts from outside Ugarit that deal with the love of one of the gods for a cow before turning back to the Ugaritic material.
+In the absence of prior research dealing with the myth of Baal’s love for the heifer, this preliminary part of the project is necessary to gain familiarity with the characteristics of the narrative at Ugarit.
+However, in order to examine its origins and development, one must consult with extra-Ugaritic texts referring to the myth of the god’s love for a heifer, before turning back to the Ugaritic material.

 2. Examination of the Mesopotamian Material

-The story of the love of Sîn, the moon god, for a cow, the latter’s pregnancy, and the birth of her calf is mentioned in many scholarly studies as one of the most widespread and ancient myths in Mesopotamia (some date it as early as the period of the third dynasty of Ur or even to the pre-Sargonic period) and as the first of the stories that spread around the Near East and the Mediterranean basin about the mating of one of the astral gods, in the figure of a bull, with a cow.
-However, a preliminary study I have undertaken on this topic in preparation for the present project has shown that we have no evidence that the story was known before the Old Babylonian period (but instead only isolated motifs that found their way into the story).
-The preliminary inquiry also showed that there is no evidence of widespread dissemination of such a story in Mesopotamia, since all ten versions that have been found originated with only two tale-types with one shared tradition, and we lack evidence of familiarity with this story from other texts.
-Moreover, in none of the extant manuscripts is there mention of a god in bull form who has sexual relations with a cow and impregnates her, followed by her giving birth to their offspring.
-The first explicit mention of a story in which a cow mates with a divinity and gives birth to offspring occurs in extra-Mesopotamian literature at Hatti and Ugarit in the Late Bronze period and constitutes a significant development in the story of the love of a god for a cow.
-(For a separate development related to the figure of Šakkan, mentioned as one of the gods in tale type B, in apotropaic incantations against demons, see….)
+The myth of the love of the moon god Sîn for a heifer, the latter’s pregnancy, and the birth of her calf is mentioned in many scholarly studies as one of the most widespread and old myths in Mesopotamia (some date it as early as the period of the third dynasty of Ur or even the pre-Sargonic period: see Van Dijk 1975: 71–72; Stol 2000: 65–68; Sanders 2001; Bergmann 2008: 18) and as the first of the stories that spread around the Near East and the Mediterranean basin about the mating of an astral god – in the figure of a bull – with a heifer (cf., Lambert 1965: 284; 1969: 33; Van Dijk 1972: 340; Veldhuis 1989: 250; 1991, 1; Cunningham 1997: 108; Sanders 2001; Bergmann 2008: 17).
+However, a preliminary study I have undertaken on this topic (Ayali-Darshan 2020) has shown that we have no evidence for this narrative prior to the Old Babylonian period (but only for isolated motifs that later found their way into the myth).
+It also revealed that no evidence exists for the widespread dissemination of this narrative in Mesopotamia; all ten versions of the historiola originated with only two tale-types sharing one tradition, and no familiarity with this story is shown in other Mesopotamian texts.
+Moreover, none of the extant Mesopotamian texts refers to a god who impregnates a heifer, who bears their shared offspring.
+The first explicit narrative in which a heifer mates with a god and gives birth to their offspring occurs in the extra-Mesopotamian literature of Hatti and Ugarit of the Late Bronze age.